1baetsch/1baetsch/README.md

 ## Example pApps

-* Schedule = Stundenplan zum selbst eintragen
+* Schedule = Timetable to enter your talks and assemblies
-* Messaging pApp = Fach mit vorgedruckten Briefen (nett designed) Rückseite mit Adressfeld / Zustellungsweg
+* Messaging pApp = Compartment with pretty (preprinted) letters / (your) address or a place to reach you on the back of each letter
-* Forum pApp = Plakat zum Zettel aufkleben und so Nachrichtenstränge (Bulletin Board)
+* Forum pApp = Bulletin board where you can pin messages (create threads by answering below anonther pinned message)
-* Sudoku pApp = Normales Sudoku
+* Sudoku pApp = Regular Sudoku
-* Pinder Dating pApp = Profile auf Papier schreiben
+* Pinder Dating pApp = Write your profile on a piece of paper
-* Calendar pApp = Kalenderseiten für die vier Tage
+* Calendar pApp = 4-page-calendar (one for each day of congress)
-* Maps = Floorplan zum Weg einzeichnen lassen
+* Maps = Floorplan, where you or others can mark locations
-* Bookmark pApp = Lesezeichen oder schmale Post Its
+* Bookmark pApp = Regular bookmarks or post its
 * Pinstagram = Polaroid camera
-* Dropbox = Kiste zum Zettel rein tun
+* Dropbox = Just a box to place pieces of paper in
-* Copy pApp = Papier zum durch schlagen
+* Copy pApp = Carbon paper
-* Clock pApp = Sieben Segment Anzeige zum selber ausmalen
+* Clock pApp = Seven segement display where you color in the segements youself
-* Weather pApp = Zettel raus halten?
+* Weather pApp = Stick a piece of paper out of the window
-* Read only mode = Klarsichthülle
+* Read only mode = Plastic sleeve around the bätsch
 * Encryption pApp = Envelope for 1bätsch / One Time Pads
-* Error message / feedback = Zettel davor kleben
+* Error message / feedback = Post it on top of something else
-* Clipboard pApp = Tasche am bätsch dran
+* Clipboard pApp = Pouch on your bätsch
-* pitHUB pApp = Offene/öffentliche Ablage für auf Papier geschriebene Ideen zum mitmachen
+* pitHUB pApp = Collaborate via a public tray for ideas written on paper

 ## Hardware addons
 In addition to the brand new pApps listed above, we also came up with some hardware addons: